 - Starting altitude: 4,326 m / 14,189 ft

 - The best time to hike Ausangate is during the dry months between May and September.
 The shoulder months of April and October are also pleasant.

 - The Ausangate local community is one of the only few shepherding (raising llamas and alpacas) communities left in the world.

 Many travelers prefer to pre-book all excursions in advance, and while it’s totally understandable, this isn’t always the best option when it comes to Rainbow Mountain.
 You often get overcharged this way.

 FlashpackerConnect is one operator that does it right, offering a premium service they don’t sell you off to another service, leaving you in a situation where you don’t know what you are getting.
-They offer all the necessary safety equipment, a private chief, and focus on a small group experience (8 people max).
-For those who like a bit of comfort and attention from staff/guides check them out (tip: they also offer multi day treks if you are looking to shed the crowds).
+They offer all the necessary safety equipment, a private chef, and focus on a small group experience (8 people max).
+For those who like a bit of comfort and attention from staff/guides check them out (tip: they also offer multi-day treks if you are looking to shed the crowds).

 A lot of tour operators branch together and send everyone on the same bus, serve them the same food and hike with the same group.
 I was personally on a tour with people who pre-booked online – the only difference is they paid 4 times as much.

 Another reason to consider not booking the tour online in advance is that fact that you can rarely change the date of your trip.
 Why is this important?
 One day you get great views, another there is a snowstorm and you don’t see anything.
 If it’s bad weather, you won’t be able to see much.